 Best fitness tracker overall

-Best budget fitness watch
+Best fitness watch for casual users

 Best for serious outdoor athletes